 Council on Accreditation (COA) Seeks Nomination for Director Opening

-seeking nominations for a University Administrator Director.
+nominations for a University Administrator Director.
 Candidates must be available to attend three-day COA meetings, typically held in January, May and October.
-The term of office is
+The term of office is three years,

-three years, beginning Fall 2019 through Fall 2022.
+beginning Fall 2019 through Fall 2022.
 The elected candidate then would be eligible to be considered for reelection to a second three-year term.
 The deadline to apply is July 15, 2019.
+For position

 The Future of Nursing 2020-2030: Town Hall and Twitter Chat

 In preparation for the next Town Hall meeting in Philadelphia, the Future of Nursing 2020-2030 Committee will be holding a

 Twitter chat on "Payment and Care for Complex Health and Social Needs" on Wednesday, July 17 from 3-4 p.m.
 ET.
 Follow @theNAMedicine and use the hashtag #Nursing2030Chat2 to participate.

 NewsMaker: SRNA Kirk Butler Named 2019 Pat Tillman Scholar